 Eye contact: Immediately hold eyes open and flood gently with clean water.
 Ensure irrigation under eyelids by occasionally lifting them.
 Do not try to remove contact lenses unless trained.

 If irritation persists, seek medical advice.

-Skin contact: Remove contaminated clothing and wash before re-use.
+Skin contact: Remove contaminated clothing.
 Wash skin with soap and water to remove chemical.
 If skin is irritated, seek medical advice.

 Inhalation: Remove to fresh air and observe until recovered.
 If effects persist, seek medical advice.

 In severe case, symptoms of pulmonary oedema can be delayed up to 48 hours after exposure.

 Advice to Doctor: In humans, prolonged breathing of 2,4-D causes coughing, burning, dizziness, and temporary loss of muscle coordination.
 Other symptoms of poisoning can be fatigue and weakness with possible nausea.
 On rare occasions following high levels of exposure, there can be inflammation of the nerve endings with muscular effects.
-Product may cause serious damage to eyes.
-Harmful if swallowed.
-Respiratory tract irritant and possible skin sensitiser.
+Product is harmful if swallowed, possible skin and respiratory tract irritant.